 NINO Fieldwork Subsidies are geared towards supporting initiatives that contribute to the development and organisation of archaeological research in the Middle East, and of relevant infrastructure.

-Once every year NINO grants two Fieldwork Subsidies of max. € 5000 each, to fieldwork projects in Near Eastern Archaeology, Assyriology (incl.
+Once every year NINO grants two Fieldwork Subsidies of max. € 10,000 each, to fieldwork projects in Near Eastern Archaeology, Assyriology (incl.
 Hittitology), and/or Egyptology (incl.
 Coptology).
-Our aim is to provide limited financial support to starting or smaller projects.
+Our aim is to provide substantial financial support to starting projects with the potential of renewal.

-Proposed projects should be innovative, restricted to max. two years, and directed or co-directed by researchers affiliated to Dutch scholarly institutions.
-Pilots for larger projects (to be funded by other parties) are eligible.
+Proposed projects should be innovative and directed or co-directed by researchers affiliated to Dutch scholarly institutions.
+Pilots for larger projects (to be funded by other parties) are also eligible.

-The application should clearly indicate why funding from NINO is sought as opposed to other subsidy-givers.
+The application should clearly indicate why funding from NINO is sought as opposed to other subsidy-givers and incorporate a vision on NINO’s contribution to and participation in the prospective project.

-Successful applicants will present the results of their project as a public NINO lecture in due course.
+Successful applicants will present the results of their project as a public NINO lecture in due course, a workshop organized at NINO or another suitable form.

 NINO Fieldwork Subsidy rules and conditions (pdf)